brutasse/django-push/docs/subscriber.rst

     from django_push.subscriber.models import Subscription

-    subscription = Subscription.objects.subscribe(feed_url, hub=hub)
+    subscription = Subscription.objects.subscribe(feed_url, hub=hub,

-``subscribe()`` takes the feed URL as a required argument.
-If the hub is not provided, the subscription manager will fetch the feed again to find the hub.
+                                                  lease_seconds=12345)

-If a subscription for this feed already exists, no new subscription will be created and the existing subscription will be renewed.
+If a subscription for this feed already exists, no new subscription is created but the existing subscription is renewed.

-``subscribe()`` also takes an optional ``lease_seconds`` keyword argument.
-By default, it is set to ``None`` and it's up to the hub to decide when the lease expires.
-However, if you provide it, the hub may give you a lease for the amount of time you asked.
+``lease_seconds`` is optional and only a hint for the hub.
+If the hub has a custom expiration policy it may chose another value arbitrarily.
+The value chose by the hub is saved in the subscription object when the subscription gets verified.

 If you want to set a default ``lease_seconds``, you can use the ``PUSH_LEASE_SECONDS`` setting.